 Reader in Composition

-Richard Causton is University Lecturer in Musical Composition.
+Richard Causton is University Reader in Composition.
 He studied at the University of York, the Royal College of Music and the Scuola Civica in Milan, where his teachers included Franco Donatoni.

 He first came to prominence with the première by the London Sinfonietta of The Persistence of Memory (1995), whose delicate sound-world is coloured by the combined sonorities of a prepared piano, harp, vibraphone and a microtonally tuned set of bells that Causton built especially for the piece.
 In the wake of this came commissions from the Nash Ensemble (Notturno, Rituals of Hunting and Blooding) and the BBC Symphony Orchestra (Millennium Scenes).
 This latter work has an avowedly political dimension which is apparent not least in the music’s use of instruments commonly associated with street demonstrations, such as car horns and whistles.
-Reviewing this piece in The Guardian, Tim Ashley described Causton as “one of the finest of the new generation of British composers.”
+Millennium Scenes also gives its title to NMC's recent portrait disc of Causton's work (NMC D192), which was listed as 'Outstanding' in International Record Review and was No.1 in the Sunday Times' 100 Best Records of the Year 2014(Contemporary Composers section).

 In addition to composition, Causton writes and lectures on Italian contemporary music and regularly broadcasts for Italian radio (RAI Radio 3).